radioactivedecay/radioactivedecay/README.md

 There are some limitations associated with the ICRP 107 dataset:
-- ICRP 107 does not contain branching fraction data for radionuclides produced from spontaneous fission decay pathways.
-Thus decay calculations using this dataset do not contain the radioactivity produced by spontaneous fission.
+- ICRP 107 does not contain branching fraction data for radionuclides produced from spontaneous fission decays.
+Thus decayed inventories calculated using this dataset do not contain the radioactivity from spontaneous fission.
-- Data in ICRP 107 is quoted with precision up to 5 significant figures.
+- Data in ICRP 107 is quoted with up to 5 significant figures of precision.
 Round-off errors and their propagation through calculations means any results will not be more precise than this.
 - Uncertainties are not quoted for the radioactive decay data in ICRP 107.
-The uncertainties will vary substantially between radionuclides (typically depending on how well they have been studied to date) and will be more significant for decay calculation results than the above point in many cases.
+Uncertainties will vary substantially between radionuclides (typically depending on how well they have been studied to date) and will be more significant for decay calculation results than the above point on stated precision in many cases.
-- There appear to be a few instances where minor decay pathways have not been included in ICRP 107.
+- There appear to be a few instances where minor decay pathways have been missed in ICRP 107.
-Examples include the decays At-219-> Rn-219 (beta ~3%), Es-250 -> Bk-246 (alpha ~1.5%), and U-228
+Examples include the decays At-219-> Rn-219 (&beta; ~3%), Es-250 -> Bk-246 (&alpha; ~1.5%), and
--> Pa-228 (electron capture ~2.5%).
+U-228 -> Pa-228 (&epsilon; ~2.5%).
 For further details see the analysis of the ICRP 107 dataset in the [notebooks](https://github.com/alexmalins/radioactivedecay-notebooks) repository.

 ## Acknowledgements